 Like it or not, most people get rich because they earned it.
 They figured out what it took to make a lot of money and took action.

-Therefore, since they have what it takes to become financially rich, they will always have the ability to build more and more wealth.
+Therefore, since they have what it takes to become financially free, they will always have the ability to build more and more wealth.

-On the other hand, those who don't do what it takes to build wealth will continually struggle.
+On the other hand, those who don't do what it takes to build a legacy of wealth will continually struggle.
 In fact, it says about those who do nothing, even what they have will be taken away (the poor will become poorer).
 There's that personal responsibiltiy thing again!

 It's one of God's universal laws from the beginning of time!

 It's not about privilege or some kind of special status, it's about how you use what God provides you with that determines whether you will have more, or will continually struggle financially.

 Below you'll find some of my best resources on faith and finances to help your understanding further.

 6 Keys to Guarantee Biblical Wealth and Prosperity

 Ten Commandments for Making Money